PrincetonACM/princetonacm.github.io/announcements/index.markdown

     </div>
 </div>

 This year we are reintroducing the ACM Coffee Chat as a new way to meet fellow members.
 They will take place between September 8th and 15th.
 In the medieval times (i.e. the past few years), they were known to be virtual and had ~no~ actual coffee, but this year we're changing that... because we are looking to match people with similar interests in ACM for a chat over free coffee/boba!
 (No, this isn't a dating service.)
+Thanks to USG Projects Board for sponsoring the drinks!

 **Update (September 3, 11:50 PM):** Our slots for free drinks filled up, but you can still be matched to meet another ACM member!
 **Update (September 9, 4:48 PM):** Coffee Chat assignments and free drink info should be out — let us know if you signed up but didn't get an email.